-This is an adapted version of a story written by Mark Twain, one of the world's all-time greatest authors.
+You are about to read adapted versions of three stories by Mark Twain, one of the world's all-time greatest authors.
 Some changes (paragraph breaks, rearrangements, minor additions and omissions, etc.) were made to accommodate the illustration of characters and critical scenes in the story.
-Some changes (additions, omissions, word choice, word order, etc.) were made to expand its accessibility and appeal, keeping modern youth in mind.
+Some changes (word choice, word order, etc.) were made to expand its accessibility and appeal, keeping modern youth in mind.
 No change was made with the notion it would improve the text or the story.